 These boots are well-made and comfortable, which are both important when considering footwear.
 Their weakness is the same feature that made them so desirable to me: the zipper.
 Repeated rough handling can eventually break the zipper.
 I should point out that this happened for me not once, but twice.
 Of course, I abused those boots like you wouldn’t believe.
 Frantic tugging on zippers can put a lot of stress on those little pieces of metal.
 So can frustrated, drunken tugging.

 They lasted me about a year apiece, which isn’t bad, all things considered.
 After the second pair broke on a trip to Nepal, I retired the design and went back to the old Rocky lace-up boots.
-Then my wife got me a pair of Bates zipper boots for my birthday—the exact same model, in fact.
+I didn’t like the lace-up boots so I looked on sites like Footwear 4 Workers for a good composite boot to wear again.
+Then, by coincidence, my wife got me a pair of Bates zipper boots for my birthday-the exact same model, in fact.
 With a feeling of warm nostalgia, I put them on and went out to break them in on the forest trails.
-That was a year ago.
+She also considered getting me a book or two to read on the trail, stories of being a survivor and all that.
+This was about a year ago.
 I am wearing that same pair of boots as I write this article.
 The zippers are holding up fine, showing no signs of failing.
 The toes are scuffed and scratched, but show no real damage.
 The soles, however, look a little rough.

 I love to hike sections of the Appalachian Trail.
 No, let me rephrase that.
 I generally like hiking and specifically despise a section of the AT north of Harrisburg, Pennsylvania.
 It’s a rocky, nasty little section of trail that for some reason, I keep visiting.
 Worse, I have the incredibly poor judgment to hike along it at night.
 This leads to lots of tripping and cursing.